Stochastic Gravitational Wave Background from Chiral Superconducting Cosmic Strings: Cosmological evolution of networks of current-carrying strings

 Moreover, the linear CVOS model contains a charge leakage parameter $A(Y)$ that characterizes the efficiency of charge amplitude loss during the evolution of the network.
 A detailed description of the effect of $A(Y)$ on the evolution of the string network is provided in Ref.~\cite{MPRS2}.
 Here, we use the form proposed in \cite{MPRS3}:

 where $A_{\rm const}$ is a constant and ${Y}_{\rm cr}$ is the critical value of current above which charge leakage becomes highly efficient.
-This value is model-dependent and is determined by the mass of the string-forming Higgs field, $m_H$, and the mass of the current-generating condensate $m_{\sigma}$: ${Y}_{\rm cr} = {2 m^2_{\sigma}}/{3 m^2_H} $ \cite{Peter:1992dw, MPRS3}.
+This value is model-dependent and is determined by the mass of the string-forming Higgs field, $m_H$, and the mass of the current-generating condensate $m_{\sigma}$.
+For the Witten model, ${Y}_{\rm cr} = {2 m^2_{\sigma}}/{3 m^2_H} $ \cite{Peter:1992dw}; however, we allow other values of the critical current to cover additional possible scenarios, imposing only the constraint that ${Y}_{\rm cr} < 1$ .

 The evolution of a current-carrying string network with non-trivial charge leakage $A(Y)$ is characterized by a scaling solution, where $\epsilon$, $v$, and $Y$ asymptotically behave as constants for a fixed expansion rate (i.e for $a \propto t^{\lambda}$, with constant $\lambda$).
 Examples of the cosmological evolution of the charge amplitude $Y$ for such a network are displayed in Fig.~\ref{fig:CVOS2}.
 Therein, one may see that in the radiation-dominated epoch (which is well described by $\lambda = 1/2$), the network indeed experiences a linear scaling regime.
 However, as the universe transitions into the matter-dominated era, characterized by a faster expansion rate ($\lambda = 2/3$), the current amplitude on strings is dissipated.